Chinese Communist Party: Chinese Civil War and Second Sino-Japanese War

 The Xi'an Incident of December 1936 paused the conflict between the CCP and the KMT.
 Under pressure from Marshal Zhang Xueliang and the CCP, Chiang Kai-shek finally agreed to a Second United Front focused on repelling the Japanese invaders.
 While the front formally existed until 1945, all collaboration between the two parties had effectively ended by 1940.
 Despite their formal alliance, the CCP used the opportunity to expand and carve out independent bases of operations to prepare for the coming war with the KMT.
 In 1939, the KMT began to restrict CCP expansion within China.
 This led to frequent clashes between CCP and KMT forces which subsided rapidly on the realization on both sides that civil war amidst a foreign invasion was not an option.
 By 1943, the CCP was again actively expanding its territory at the expense of the KMT.

 Map showing the Liaoshen, Huaihai, and Pingjin Campaigns that decisively turned the war in favour of the CCP.

 Mao Zedong became the Chairman of the Politburo in 1943 and the Chairman of the Central Committee in 1945.
 After the Japanese surrender in 1945, the war between the CCP and the KMT began again in earnest.
 The 1945–1949 period had four stages; the first was from August 1945 (when the Japanese surrendered) to June 1946 (when the peace talks between the CCP and the KMT ended).
 By 1945, the KMT had three times more soldiers under its command than the CCP and initially appeared to be prevailing.
 With the cooperation of the US and Japan, the KMT was able to retake major parts of the country.
-However, KMT rule over the reconquered territories proved unpopular because of its endemic political corruption.
+However, KMT administration of the territories proved unpopular because of its endemic political corruption.

 Notwithstanding its numerical superiority, the KMT failed to reconquer the rural territories which made up the CCP's stronghold.
 Around the same time, the CCP launched an invasion of Manchuria, where they were assisted by the Soviet Union.
 The second stage, lasting from July 1946 to June 1947, saw the KMT extend its control over major cities such as Yan'an, the CCP headquarters, for much of the war.
-The KMT's successes were hollow; the CCP had tactically withdrawn from the cities, and instead undermined KMT rule there by instigating protests among students and intellectuals.
+The KMT's successes were hollow; the CCP had tactically withdrawn from the cities, and instead undermined the KMT there by instigating protests among students and intellectuals.
 The KMT responded to these demonstrations with heavy-handed repression.
 In the meantime, the KMT was struggling with factional infighting and Chiang Kai-shek's autocratic control over the party, which weakened its ability to respond to attacks.

 The third stage, lasting from July 1947 to August 1948, saw a limited counteroffensive by the CCP.
 The objective was clearing "Central China, strengthening North China, and recovering Northeast China."
-This operation, coupled with military desertions from the KMT, resulted in the KMT losing 2 million of its 3 million troops by the spring of 1948, and saw a significant decline in support for KMT rule.
+This operation, coupled with military desertions from the KMT, resulted in the KMT losing 2 million of its 3 million troops by the spring of 1948, and saw a significant decline in support for the KMT.
 The CCP was consequently able to cut off KMT garrisons in Manchuria and retake several territories.